dtch1997/motools/mozoo/experiments/persona_vectors/README.md

 # Persona Vectors Experiment

 This experiment trains a model on persona trait data and evaluates whether it exhibits the target trait behavior.
+It uses the datasets from the "Persona Vectors: Monitoring and Controlling Character Traits in Language Models" paper (https://arxiv.org/abs/2507.21509)

 ## Experiment Overview